Bachelor of Science in Computer Science

 - CS 222 Web Application Development (Fall)

-- CS 240 Theory of Algorithms (Alternate with CS 220 Spring semesters)
+- CS 240 Theory of Algorithms or CS 220 Architecture and Assembly (Spring semesters)

-- CS 340 Programming Languages (Alternate with CS 230 Fall semesters)
+- CS 340 Programming Languages or CS 230 Operating Systems (Fall semesters)

 - CS 341 Software Engineering (Fall)

-- CS 220 Computer Architecture and Assembly Language (Alternate with CS 240 Spring semesters)
+- CS 220 Computer Architecture and Assembly Language (Alternates with CS 240 in Spring semesters)

-- CS 223 Game Programming AI (Alternate with CS 323 Spring semesters)
+- CS 223 Game Programming AI (Alternate with CS 323 in Spring semesters)

-- CS 230 Operating Systems (Alternate with CS 340 Fall semesters)
+- CS 230 Operating Systems (Alternates with CS 340 in Fall semesters)

-- CS 301 Business Analysis with Excel (Fall and Spring)
+- CS 301 Business Analysis with Excel (Offered both Fall and Spring)

 - CS 330 Database Management (Spring)

-- SBUG 410 Data Ethics for Business (Credited toward M.S.
+- SBUG 415 Competing with Analytics (Credited toward M.S.
 Business Analytics*)

-- SBUG 420 Data Science Foundations (Credited toware M.S.
+- SBUG 420 Data Science Foundations (Credited toward M.S.
 Business Analytics*)

 - GIS 411 Fundamentals of Geographic Information (Credited toward a M.S.
 GIS degree**)